GabeScott/standard-works-vault/General Conference/2020 April - Prayers of Faith.md

 # Prayers of Faith

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the April session of the 2020 General Conference*

+>*As we pray in faith, we become a vital part in the Lord’s work as He prepares the world for His Second Coming.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/04/17eyring?lang=eng)

 The prayer of Elder Maynes at the beginning of this first session of general conference is being answered.
 Inspiration has come to us through wonderful messages and beautiful music.
 The promise of President Russell M. Nelson that this conference will be memorable is already beginning to be fulfilled.

 President Nelson has designated this year as “a bicentennial period commemorating 200 years since God the Father and His Beloved Son, Jesus Christ, appeared to Joseph Smith in a vision.”
-President Nelson invited us to make a personal plan to prepare ourselves for this historic conference, which commemoration he said would be “a hinge point in the history of the Church, and your part is vital.”
+President Nelson invited us to make a personal plan to prepare ourselves for this historic conference, which commemoration he said would be “a hinge point in the history of the Church, and your part is vital.”[^1]

 Like me, perhaps you heard his message and asked yourself, “In what way is my part vital?”
 Perhaps you read and prayed about the events of the Restoration.
 Perhaps, more than ever before, you read the accounts of those few times when God the Father introduced His Beloved Son.
 Perhaps you read of the instances when the Savior spoke to the children of our Heavenly Father.
 I know I did all of those things and more.